USS OREGON model

 continuous run covering 4,112 nautical miles in 16 days

-from San Francisco and burned 900 tons of coal.
-Cruise
+from San Francisco and burned 900 tons of coal, with a cruise

-As the Oregon continued south, the weather began to
+As the USS Oregon continued south, the weather began to

 times her deck disappeared completely under solid sheets

 of water.
-Whenever the battleship’s bow plunged beneath
+Whenever the ship’s bow plunged beneath

 the churning sea, her propellers lifted clear of the